dyleeeeeeee/richemonte.backend/TRANSACTION_BLOCKING.md

 ## Overview
 This feature allows admins to block user transactions while still permitting login access.
 Users with blocked transactions can view their accounts and data but cannot perform any financial operations.

+**Real-time Enforcement:** Transaction blocking status is checked against the database in real-time, ensuring immediate effect when admins change a user's status without requiring the user to log out and back in.

 ## Implementation

 ### 1. Database Schema